file-format/Docs/en/game/cs-cleo.md

 1.  **Script Code**: A .cs file contains script code written in CLEO scripting language.
 This scripting language is specific to CLEO and is used to define behavior of custom scripts within game.
 The code can be written using a text editor and it typically follows a specific syntax.

-2.  **Modifications**: CLEO scripts can make various modifications to game, such as changing behavior of in-game objects, creating custom missions, adding new vehicles, weapons and more.
+2.  **Modifications**: CLEO scripts can make various modifications to game such as changing behavior of in-game objects, creating custom missions, adding new vehicles, weapons and more.
 The possibilities are extensive and depend on creativity and programming skills of script author.

 3.  **Triggers**: CLEO scripts often include triggers that determine when and how custom script should run.
-These triggers can be based on in-game events, player actions, or specific conditions.
+These triggers can be based on in-game events, player actions or specific conditions.

 4.  **Variables and Functions**: CLEO scripts can use variables to store and manipulate data, as well as functions to encapsulate and reuse code.
 These variables and functions are used to control behavior of script.